Shaikateeqahmed/Triveous_CompanyAssignment/ReadMe.md

 > GET /order/:id

-- if user provides a CartID in params then server will store the data.
+- if user provides a CartID in params then server will store the data in orders collection.

 - User will get the following response
-   - 200 as Response, if User Order successfully.
+   - 200 as Response, if User placed a Order successfully.
    - 409 as Response, if CartID is not exist in collection of Cart.
    - 500 as Response, if server not response.

-## Request for getting a list of Orders.
+## Request for getting a History of Orders.

 > GET /order